jamsocket/jamsocket-nextjs-tutorial/README.md

 ## Connecting to our session backend

-In our `src/components/Home.tsx` file, we are exporting a `HomeContainer` component that just renders the `<Home>` component.
-Let's use this container to wrap our `Home` component with a `JamsocketBackendProvider`.
-This will allow us to use some React hooks for interacting with our session backend in the `Home` component.
+To connect to our session backend, the `HomeContainer` component should accept `spawnResult` as props and pass that into the `JamsocketBackendProvider`.
+The `JamsocketBackendProvider` lets us use the React hooks in `lib/jamsocket-backend` to interact with the session backend.

 ```tsx
 import { JamsocketBackendProvider } from '../lib/jamsocket-backend'